-PedalPro MK II is an entry-level trainer that is suitable for those who want to exercise on their own bike in the comfort of their home.
+HOMCOM II is an entry-level bike trainer that is suitable for those who want to exercise on their own bike in the comfort of their home.
 The trainer is simple and easy to set up and use.
-It offers 6 flexible settings that allow you to adjust the desired customisations.
+It offers 8 flexible settings that allow you to adjust the desired customisations.

 If your bike has quick-release wheels, just twist the knobs either side to widen the gap until your wheel fits inside.
 It can be difficult to hold the bike while you adjust each side.
 Ask someone to hold the bike in place while you adjust each side.

-Pros: Sturdy, good level of magnetic resistance from the roller, runs very smoothly
+Pros: Sturdy, good level of magnetic resistance, runs very smoothly

 Cons: Not much difference in the settings for resistance.
 All feels the same.